yichenwang100/ded_bead_profile/README.md

 ## Data
 Public dataset: https://zenodo.org/records/17087718

-Note that pre-processed data is used to increase time efficiency in training.
+Note that this pre-processed data (with ext of .pt) is used to increase time efficiency in training.

 Please contact authors for full dataset with raw images (data size ~55 GB).